tapis-project/tms_server/deployment/native/README-NATIVE.md

 - Create and update ownership of any new directories or files that are included as part of the upgrade.
 - Build TMSS from source files and copy the updated executable into place.
 - Stop the TMSS service using `systemctl`.
-- If there is a `~tms/tms_customizations` directory it will be backed up and then moved to `$TMS_LOCAL_DIR`.
 - The existing `$TMS_ROOT_DIR/migrations` directory will be moved to a backup directory.
 - The new `migrations` directory will be copied into place from `~tms/tms_server/resources/migrations`.
-- Data will be migrated from the SQLite DB to the PostgreSQL DB.
-- The SQLite DB under `$TMS_ROOT_DIR/database` will be moved to a backup directory.

-Please note that the update script will not overwrite the `tms.toml` or `log4rs.yml` files located in `$TMS_ROOT_DIR/config`.
+Please note that if upgrading the script will not overwrite the `tms.toml` or `log4rs.yml` files located in `$TMS_ROOT_DIR/config`.
 Any customizations will remain in place.

 ## Running TMSS